-You only need to fry the shrimp, let it cool down and then wrap it in a slice prosciutto or serrano ham.
+You only need to fry the shrimp, let it cool down, and then wrap it in a slice of prosciutto or serrano ham.

 Prosciutto with mozzarella:

 Buy those cute little mozzarella balls and put them on a dish of prosciutto or Iberian jamon.
-You can decorate the plate with some salad and add basil sauce on it.
+You can decorate the plate with some salad and add basil sauce to it.

 Asparagus Wrapped in Crispy Prosciutto: